Cadet Pilot Programme at

 Note:

-• Final results will be announced on the same day after Phase 4 of the test, unless postponed.
+• Final results are announced after Phase 4, unless delayed.

-• Phase 1, 2 and 3 are computer-based tests.
+• Phases 1–3 are computer-based tests.

 Training Pathway